imagej/imagej.github.io/_pages/develop/releasing.md

     release-version.sh

 The script will verify that your master branch is ready to go, then create and push a [tag](http://git-scm.com/book/en/v2/Git-Basics-Tagging) for the release.
-[Travis CI](/develop/travis) will then notice the tag and complete the release for you.
-You should receive an email from Travis after the release is complete indicating whether the build was successful.
+[GitHub Actions](/develop/github-actions) will then notice the tag and complete the release for you.
+You should receive an email from GitHub after the release is complete indicating whether the build was successful.

 {% include notice icon="info" content='If your project is a [multi-module build](https://maven.apache.org/guides/mini/guide-multiple-modules.html), first make a commit commenting out any modules that should not be released.
 Then run the script from the aggregator pom directory.' %}